mavryk-network/mavryk-protocol/docs/atlas/smart_rollups.rst

-A **rollup** is a processing unit that receives, retrieves and interprets input messages to update its local state and to produce output messages targetting the Tezos blockchain.
-In this documentation, we will generally refer to the rollup under consideration as the Layer 2 on top of the Tezos blockchain, considered as the Layer 1.
+A **rollup** is a processing unit that receives, retrieves and interprets input messages to update its local state and to produce output messages targetting the Mavryk blockchain.
+In this documentation, we will generally refer to the rollup under consideration as the Layer 2 on top of the Mavryk blockchain, considered as the Layer 1.

-Rollups are a permissionless scaling solution for the Tezos blockchain.
-Indeed, anyone can originate and operate one or more rollups, allowing to increase the throughput of the Tezos blockchain, (almost) arbitrarily.
+Rollups are a permissionless scaling solution for the Mavryk blockchain.
+Indeed, anyone can originate and operate one or more rollups, allowing to increase the throughput of the Mavryk blockchain, (almost) arbitrarily.

 The purpose of this documentation is to provide an overview of the terminology and basic principles of smart rollups.
 In the :doc:`../shell/smart_rollup_node`, we provide a complete tour of smart rollups related workflows and reference documentation for the development of a WASM kernel.

-The integration of these rollups in the Tezos protocol is *optimistic*: this means that when a participant publishes a claim about the state of the rollup, this claim is *a priori* trusted.
+The integration of these rollups in the Mavryk protocol is *optimistic*: this means that when a participant publishes a claim about the state of the rollup, this claim is *a priori* trusted.
 However, a refutation mechanism allows anyone to economically